Valentin Gnahoua: Hamilton Tiger-Cats

 In 2019, he was announced as one of the 18 European players invited to the 2019 CFL Combine in Toronto.
 The following month, in April, he was selected by the Hamilton Tiger-Cats as the first overall pick in the inaugural European CFL draft, part of commissioner Randy Ambrosie's initiative to grow the league's presence internationally.
 He began the season as a member of the practice squad, but made his debut during their week 9 matchup against the BC Lions on August 10, recovering an onside kick that led to a second-quarter field goal in the 35-34 victory.
 The Tiger-Cats reached the 107th Grey Cup, where they lost to the Winnipeg Blue Bombers.

 Gnahoua signed a contract extension with the Tiger-Cats on December 29, 2020.
 He was placed on the suspended list on July 19, 2021, but was later activated and played in the first regular season game of 2021.

 Gnahoua became a free agent upon the expiry of his contract on February 14, 2023.
 In three seasons with the team, he played 38 games and recorded one defensive tackle, 11 special teams tackles, one forced fumble, and one blocked punt.

 Saskatchewan Roughriders

 On February 17, 2023, it was announced that Gnahoua had signed with the Saskatchewan Roughriders.
 During training camp, he was released by the team on May 17 to reach the 75-man roster limit.

 Paris Musketeers

-On June 15, 2023, Gnahoua signed with the Paris Musketeers of the European League of Football.
+On June 15, 2023, Gnahoua signed with the Paris Musketeers of the European League of Football (ELF).
 He was cut in mid-July, prior to their week 7 matchup.